How much does a continuous bond for bingo prize fee schedules cost in Texas?

 Before you can conduct bingo activities in Texas, your organization must be licensed.
 The following organizations are eligible for licensure:

-All organizations must have been established in Texas for at least 3 years.
+All organizations must have been established in Texas for at least three years.
 Furthermore, each bingo chairperson for applying organizations must complete the training required by the commission.

 All license applications must be submitted to the commission and be accompanied by the following items: